 The program is organised in an Opening Week followed by four Journeys.
 Each Journey lasts 2 to 3 weeks and consists of daily Movement Practices (1.30 hr classes) and Thematic Intensives (4 hr workshops) facilitated by a team of experienced dance artists.
 Each phase is organised as a cohesive trajectory designed to immerse you into the creative space developed by each artist through years of work in the field.
 The last days of each Journey are structured as time of integration, to support the assimilation of the new tools and concepts practiced and identify/map/ formulate personal connections.

-ROAR is more than an educational program providing knowledge to its participants.
+ROAR is more than an educational program providing a learning frame to its participants.
 It is a fresh format that combines flexibility of thinking, structural organisation, genuine care for the people and infinite playful creativity through experimentation and exchange.
 It gives priority not only to the acquisition of tools and methodologies, but to an actual group experience which engage different levels of coexistence.
-It is a collaborative work, held by a group of engaged pedagogues that attentively design a quest of growth for all the participants.
+It is a collaborative work, held by a group of engaged pedagogues that attentively design a quest of new insights for all the participants.
 Transparent communication, self-responsibility, circulation of ideas/shared values and joy of communal artistry are at its core.

-The program is curated by Alessio Castellacci in ongoing conversation with the core mentors Anna Nowicka, Sonja Pregrad, Maria Francesca Scaroni and Diego Agulló.
+The program is curated by Alessio Castellacci in ongoing conversation with the core mentors Anna Nowicka, Sonja Pregrad, Maria Francesca Scaroni, Diego Agulló and Shannon Stewart.
+They all share a long time friendship and collaboration within the frame of the previous SMASH Berlin program.
 Next to them other artists from Berlin's contemporary art scene are invited each year to share their approach to movement and performance-making.

 Text: Anna Nowicka, Sonja Pregrad, Maria F. Scaroni, Diego Agulló, Alessio Castellacci